 Known as the Cradle of Mankind, Ethiopia is the oldest country in the world.
 It is blessed with archaeological and natural wonders, ancient cultures and traditions, soulful and burgeoning cities, and a slew of remarkable wildlife.

 To put it simply, Ethiopia surpasses all expectations.
 It is the only African country that was never colonized, and as a result, there’s an abundance of immaculately preserved religious buildings and monuments.
+Located just north on Kenya, it is the perfect country to combine with a Kenya safari trip.

 However, due to years of erosion, Ethiopia’s landscape is also considered one of the most astonishing in the world – from multicolored salt flats to vertiginous valleys and broad savannas.
 Explore 10 of the most beautiful places in Ethiopia with our ultimate travel guide to the country, with tips on where to stay, what to eat and where to go.